 Your pattern of symptoms can help to identify endometriosis, including:

-When the pain occurs
+When the pain happens

 How bad it is